 A less serious case is Briggs, one of the main antagonists in the second game, battling Felix's team, stealing Plot Coupons, and having his grandmother sic a boss on them.
 He doesn't get a proper hint of redemption until the third game, where he aids Matthew's party into fleeing from Belinsk, losing his life in the process.
 And up until them, he had been keeping up with the pirate trade.

 The Grand Theft Auto series plays a lot with this trope, especially with the playable characters, including: Tommy Vercetti in the mission "Missing With The Man", killing civilians and causing destruction in the city, CJ in "Management Issues", killing the Madd Dogg's manager and his girlfriend, and Toni Cipriani having committed a lot of atrocities on orders from Donald Love and Ned Burner.
-And of the three mentioned, they all got away with it, well, at least canonically and as we know them.
+And of the three mentioned, they all got away with it.

 GTA: Vice City has, besides Tommy, Maude Hanson.
 Despite currently being allied with the Vercetti mob, she's a mentally unstable psychopath who allegedly ran a children's home.
 Unfortunately, she's the biggest child hater imaginable; even Vercetti is disgusted by it.
 Maude is even being investigated for the VCPD.